-8 https://sensortower.com/.
+5 https://sensortower.com/.

 Traditionally, antitrust analyses on two-sided markets (e.g., newspapers) have focused on only one side of the market because of the limited impact of network effects.
-Where platforms experience more indirect network effects with linked demands and pricing-such as in the case of software app distribution platforms-including both sides in the relevant antitrust market is appropriate.
-While DMCH characterizes digital platforms as two-sided markets,10 mobile platform markets likely require consideration of at least three distinct markets (possibly four if one considers wireless carriers) to perform one transaction.
-But even where multi-sided platforms have demonstrable competition on both sides of a transaction, using traditional constructs such as the "small but significant non-transitory increase in price test" (SSNIP) on one side of the transaction would lead to the misapplication of antitrust law.
-DMCH is encouraged to provide flexibility for case-by-case market definitions, and to appropriately apply antitrust law to multi-sided digital platforms.
+Where platforms experience more indirect network effects with linked demands and pricing-such as in the case of software app distribution platforms including both sides in the relevant antitrust market is appropriate.
+Mobile platform markets likely require consideration of at least three distinct markets (possibly four if one considers wireless carriers) to perform one transaction.
+But even where multisided platforms have demonstrable competition on both sides of a transaction, using traditional constructs such as the "small but significant non-transitory increase in price test" (SSNIP) on one side of the transaction would lead to the misapplication of antitrust law.
+CCC is encouraged to provide flexibility for case-by-case market definitions, and to appropriately apply antitrust law to multi-sided digital platforms.
 Both legacy and novel economic and legal approaches can and should address the complexities of multi-sided platforms.

-In its final report, DMCH has recognized a number of prominent digital platforms in existence today; however, the App Association requests that this discussion be supplemented by further discussing the broad range and diversity of digital platforms that serve countless consumer and enterprise use cases and explore the ways in which they compete with one another for developers and customers.
-While DMCH has chosen to focus on only two platforms--Apple and Google-- in a list of "app stores," for developers the market is much wider, with different choices being most desirable based on the use case and potential customer base.
+The App Association requests that CCC's consideration of platforms include the broad range and diversity of digital platforms that serve countless consumer and enterprise use cases and explore the ways in which they compete with one another for developers and customers.
+While some regulators have chosen to focus on only two platforms--Apple and Google-- in a list of "app stores," for developers the market is much wider, with different choices being most desirable based on the use case and potential customer base.
 Certainly, the Apple and Google app stores offer immense value that developers realize through lower overhead and compliance costs, built-in customer trust, increased speed to market, and wider distribution and market access, as discussed elsewhere in this comment.
 These platforms provide a centralized framework for app developers to engage and secure visibility to app users worldwide, but App Association members routinely leverage many further options for developers.
 A game developer can choose platforms like Epic or Steam, and enterprise developers can look to hundreds of proprietary, custom platforms or could create their own.
 Moreover, for developers looking to reach a general audience, using the web is an alternative, especially for companies that are looking for different kinds of distribution or search services than those available on platforms.
 Additionally, software developers could choose to advertise on Facebook, distribute their products through Amazon, or leverage further platforms.
 It is worth noting, however, that there are some important distinctions between software platforms-like the App Store or Google Play which provide a marketplace for software apps-and social media platforms or "aggregators" that connect people with information and are fueled by data.
-Aggregators like Facebook and X (formerly
+Aggregators like Facebook and X (formerly Twitter), for example, connect people with information and other people (and generate valuable data in the process), while the Google Play store and Apple's App Store provide a marketplace for consumers and app developers to transact directly.
+These differences illustrate the diversity in the market for distribution methods, as developers may prefer one model over another, and we urge CCC to acknowledge the broad competition between software distribution platforms and capture how that competition has improved platform features and reduced prices.

-9 Mark Rysman, The Economics of Two-Sided Markets, 23 J. Econ.
+6 Mark Rysman, The Economics of Two-Sided Markets, 23 J. Econ.
 Persp.
 125, 136 (2009).